Close Menu

 Q: What precautions should I take to stay healthy in Cape Verde?

 A: To stay healthy in Cape Verde, tourists are advised to get vaccinated against hepatitis A and typhoid fever, take malaria prophylaxis if traveling to rural areas, use insect repellent and wear protective clothing, drink bottled or filtered water, and avoid eating undercooked meat or raw vegetables.
-(See Also: Is the Holy Land Safe to Visit?
-A Traveler’s Guide)
+(See Also: Is It Safe To Visit Dubrovnik?
+A Guide To Worry-Free Travel)

 Q: Can I get medical care in Cape Verde if I need it?